 There are many emotional reactions to injustice, and I think organizers will be most effective if they avoid using or soliciting shock as an agitational tool.
 This is a mistake I’ve made and come to think more deeply about with a fellow organizer of mine.

 The essence of shock as a tool of agitation is about being jolted into indignation for the status quo not working as advertised.
 For example, “I can’t believe the boss just fired Jill!
 That’s not supposed to happen.
 She said that everyone would get a fair hearing and that no one would be fired for talking about the accident last week that made some workers sick.”
-The problem with shock is that it frames the agitation around the way the status quo is supposed to work and has as its implicit aim the return to the status quo.
+The problem with shock is that it is framed around the way the status quo is supposed to work and has as its implicit aim the return to the status quo.
 This obscures deeper causes of workplace grievances and obviates the ability to think critically about these causes and what deeper solutions might be.

-In the example of the boss firing Jill, using this kind of shock has the implied solution of either the present boss following the rules or finding a different boss to follow the rules.
+In the example of the boss firing Jill, using this kind of shock has the implied solution of either the current boss following the rules or finding a different boss to follow the rules.
 The idea of the boss following the rules is the status quo the workers have been told about, and shock is the disbelief that the boss did not follow the rules.
 This tends to frame the solution as an appeal to authority that the boss should follow the rules which displaces the more radical solution of building worker power to challenge the boss’s authority directly around grievances.
 In this way, shock is a liberal form of agitation in that it seeks a return to the normal they imagined existed without demanding more fundamental change.

 Applying this analysis to a more prominent contemporary issue, the opposition to Trump by liberals is framed around shock.
 “He did what?”
 “I’m so shocked he would do that, presidents can’t do that!”
 This kind of shock leads directly to proposed solutions of a return to “normalcy” like that of Obama or Bush or one of the more “reasonable” or “smart” presidents.